At the core of any encounter is an exchange of ideas

 At the 2015 Panama jazz festival, drummer Richie Barshay and I decided to encourage Panamanian artists at the Festival by asking them to join us on stage during one of the KHP’s performances at Danilo’s jazz club.

-Music is My First Language is a start-up social enterprise organization with the vision to inspire global social change through music education, collaboration, and cultural exchange.
+Music is My First Language is an organization with the vision to inspire global social change through music education, collaboration, and cultural exchange.

 UNESCO Artist for Peace Danilo Pérez and his wife, Panama Jazz Festival Director Patricia Zarate, attended the Kevin Harris Project’s concert at the Lily Pad in Cambridge on Sunday night.